How to Say "presence" in Spanish

 Examples

-Attendance at the conference was high this year.
+Attendance at the conference was very high.

 La profesora pasó lista para verificar la asistencia.